jsongerber/nvim-px-to-rem/README.md

 ## 🎭 Motivations

-Inspired by the VS Code plugin [px to rem & rpx & vw (cssrem)](https://marketplace.visualstudio.com/items?itemName=cipchk.cssrem)
+Inspired by the VS Code plugin [px to rem & rpx & vw (cssrem)](https://marketplace.visualstudio.com/items?itemName=cipchk.cssrem).
-There is two vim plugin to convert px to (r)em but those were missing some feature I wanted such as the virtual text and the nvim-cmp integration:
+There is two vim plugin to convert px to \(r\)em but those were missing some feature I wanted such as the virtual text and the nvim-cmp integration:

 - [vim-px-to-em](https://github.com/chiedo/vim-px-to-em)
 - [vim-px-to-rem](https://github.com/Oldenborg/vim-px-to-rem)